trepanation-pray/personal/src/about.md

 ---
-layout: home
+layout: page
 title: Steven Hill - Designer & Front End Developer
 ---
-This is the homepage.
+This is the about page.